SAGA: Detecting Security Vulnerabilities Using Static Aspect Analysis: Running Example

 \section{Running Example}

-Our running example (shown in \Cref{fig:runningExample}) illustrates a simple communication protocol; we use it to demonstrate concepts presented in examples throughout the paper, like direct or indirect information flows, sensitive variables or branching, and confidentiality violations.
+Our running example (shown in \Cref{fig:runningExample}) illustrates a simple communication protocol; we use it to demonstrate two vulnerabilities: one based on a source-to-sink information flow and one that does not require a sink.

 This source code corresponds to the start of the Diffie–Hellman protocol~\cite{DH76}, which is used to exchange private keys between two parties over an untrusted communication channel.
-Parties can only communicate using the \pyCode{broadcast} functions, which are sinks transmitting information to the environment; this includes the other party, but also potential attackers.
-This code is subject to the \emph{confidentiality} information policy, which consists of preventing sensitive data from being leaked to untrusted users.
+Parties can only communicate using the \pyCode{broadcast} functions, which are sinks that transmit information to the environment; this includes the other party as well as potential attackers.
+This code is subject to the \emph{confidentiality} information policy, which aims to prevent sensitive data from being leaked to untrusted users.
 Hence, we must avoid transmitting sensitive information using the \pyCode{broadcast} sink.

-However, there may be other ways to leak sensitive information, for instance through side-channels.
-In the running example, branches in an instance of sensitive branching are padded with dummy instructions~\cite{Aga00}, so that an external observer would not be able to determine which branch was taken, thus trading performance for security.
+However, there may be other ways to leak sensitive information, for instance through side-channels (which do not require a sink).
+In the running example, branches in an instance of sensitive branching are padded with dummy instructions~\cite{Aga00}, so that an external observer cannot determine which branch was taken, thereby trading performance for security.

 We now detail the source code of the running example.
 Public parameters for the communication (prime modulus \pyCode{p} and generator \pyCode{g}) are randomly selected (\Cref{line:runningExample:genPublic}), then sent through a sink (\Cref{line:runningExample:noViolation}), so that the other party can use the same parameters.
 Because \pyCode{p} and \pyCode{g} are not sensitive, this information leakage satisfies the confidentiality policy.
 The source of secret information in the running example is the \pyCode{genPrivate} (\Cref{line:runningExample:source}) function, which generates a private key \pyCode{k} from a fixed key size.
 There is a direct information flow from the secret source \pyCode{genPrivate} to \pyCode{k}, which is thus a sensitive variable.